 This post contains affiliate links, which means that if you purchase something, I earn a small commission at no extra cost to you.
 You can read more about it in my privacy policy.
 Thanks for supporting Shifting Roots!

 The very first step is to look up the plant hardiness zone for where you live.
-I live in Saskatoon, Saskatchewan which is in Zone 3B.
+I live just outside of Saskatoon, Saskatchewan which is in Zone 3B.
 The good news for you is that unless you live in the Arctic or the desert, you’ll be able to follow my garden plan and have success.

 Next, you’ll need to decide if you want to start any of your seeds indoors ahead of time, or if you want to purchase all your plants from a store.
 If you’re already overwhelmed, I recommend just buying your plants from a store the week before you plan to plant your garden.
 Buying a week beforehand is important, but we’ll get to that a little later on.